cgwire/zou/README.rst

 -------------------------------------------------------------

 The Kitsu API allows to store and manage the data of your animation/VFX production.
-Through it you can link all the tools of your pipeline and make sure they are all synchronized.
+Through it, you can link all the tools of your pipeline and make sure they are all synchronized.

 A dedicated Python client, `Gazu <https://gazu.cg-wire.com>`_, allows users to